uchicago-cs/student-resource-guide/_sources/about/getting-help.rst.txt

 - **If you were referred to this guide by the course staff of a class you are taking**:
   Please use the support mechanisms provided in that class.
-For example, if the instructor for a class you're taking has instructed you to work through the Git Basics tutorial, and you run into any issues while doing so, so should use whatever support mechanisms are available in that class (online discussion board, office hours, etc.) to get assistance with that issue.
+For example, if the instructor for a class you're taking has instructed you to work through the Git tutorial, and you run into any issues while doing so, so should use whatever support mechanisms are available in that class (online discussion board, office hours, etc.) to get assistance with that issue.